 It is a critical time: we are supporting a legal challenge against Sizewell C’s planning consent (by TASC), which Ministers granted against the recommendation of the Planning Inspectorate, and the government is considering giving financial support.

 Help us fight back!

-* If you are an East Suffolk or county of Suffolk resident, write to your District Councillor and/or County Councillor and urge them to oppose Sizewell C. Find them here.
+* If you are an East Suffolk or Suffolk resident, write to your District Councillor and/or County Councillor and urge them to oppose Sizewell C. Find them here.
 We have not provided suggested text as your messages will be more impactful if they are unique to you, but you may wish to raise some of the points we make in our “Case Against Sizewell C“.